cyberbotics/webots/docs/guide/installation-procedure.md

 open ~/Applications/Webots.app    # to launch Webots using the open command ~/Applications/Webots.app/webots  # to launch Webots directly
 ```
+To install Webots for any user, copy the Webots app to the system `/Applications` folder instead (administrator privileges required).

 Finally, you can launch Webots typing any of these instructions:
     ```bash